 A DDoS (Distributed Denial-of-Service) is a type of attack that hackers use.
 They make DDoS to disrupt authentic users’ access to the network or the web resource.
 Typically, they overload the target with fake traffic or disseminating malicious requests.
 It crashes the target resource entirely.
 At Oodles, a crypto wallet development company, we implement DDoS mitigation systems like anti-DDoS modules to ensure the security of any type of wallet.

 Hackers make phishing attacks, a practice of misguiding users with fake real-looking content as web content, e-mail, or social media content.
-The integration of anti-phishing software is ideal in such cases.
+Therefore, the integration of anti-phishing software is ideal in such cases.
 It safeguards cryptocurrency wallets from phishing attacks.
 When integrated with a web browser and email client as a toolbar, it shows only the real domain name for the website.
 Also, it prevents fraudulent websites from masquerading as legitimate websites.

 To increase the visibility for the network admin, especially in multisig wallets, the activation of notifications for every action and activity like logins, transactions, trades, and profile and KYC status update is essential.
 It enables a wallet admin to keep an eye on every action and detect any fraudulent activity instantly.